Submitting your application

 - use the resource efficiently

-- finish within the allocation period.
+- finish within the allocation period

 State details of any additional financial or technical support for this or related research projects relevant to this application.
 As this proposal is for computing resources only, you should give details of how any other necessary resources for the project (for example, staff time) will be made available.

-Work plan
+Work plan (up to one page)

-These are for partners (academic or industrial) who are integral to the bid and are making cash or in-kind contributions.
+These are for partners (academic or industrial) who are integral to the bid.
 Letters of support must be on headed paper and be signed and dated within six months of the proposal submission date.
-There is no limit on the number of letters of support that can be included in an application.

 Cover letter